aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/print-and-preview/export-worksheet-or-chart-into-image-with-desired-width-and-height/_index.md

 {{% alert color="primary" %}}

 You can use Aspose.Cells to export your worksheet or chart into an image with the desired width and height.
-It provides [**ImageOrPrintOptions.SetDesiredSize()**](https://reference.aspose.com/cells/cpp/aspose.cells.rendering/imageorprintoptions/setdesiredsize/) method to set the desired width and height of the exported image.
-The width and height are specified in the unit of pixels.
+It provides the [**ImageOrPrintOptions.SetDesiredSize()**](https://reference.aspose.com/cells/cpp/aspose.cells.rendering/imageorprintoptions/setdesiredsize/) method to set the desired width and height of the exported image.
+The width and height are specified **in pixels**.

 {{% /alert %}}

-The following code exports the worksheet into an image with 400x400 size.
+The following code exports the worksheet into an image with 400×400 size.

 ```c++
 #include <iostream>